developer239/redux-react-native-wix-navigation-v2-with-auth/README.md

 ### Authorization

 Auth is as minimal as possible.
-All I wanted to show is how to navigate between public and secured application and how to keep user logged in.
+All I wanted to show, is how to navigate between public and secure application and how to keep a user logged in.

 ### Data Flow

 I only included redux.
-Most projects will be fine with [redux-thunk](https://github.com/gaearon/redux-thunk) If you are more advanced developer then you probably want to install either [redux-observables](https://github.com/redux-observable/redux-observable) or [redux-sagas](https://github.com/redux-saga/redux-saga). redux-observables are the cool thing to use but working with redux-sagas is much easier.
+Most projects will be fine with [redux-thunk](https://github.com/gaearon/redux-thunk).
+If you are more advanced developer, then you probably want to install either [redux-observables](https://github.com/redux-observable/redux-observable) or [redux-sagas](https://github.com/redux-saga/redux-saga). redux-observables are the cool thing to use but working with redux-sagas is much easier.

 ## Installation